HazimMohamed/JuniperMinecraft/bot/CONTEXT.md

 **Philosophy:** Start with hardcoded solutions to verify the interface works, then gradually replace components with learned behavior - like evolution discovering primitive intelligence.

-**Current Phase:** Phase 1, Task 2 - Building developer UI to access bot's "mind"
+**Current Phase:** Phase 1, Task 2 COMPLETE - Developer UI built and integrated

 ---